 SEAN: Haruhi-chan, the 4-koma spin-off that I care about and no other blogger does has reached Vol. 6.
 It’s funny and adorable.
 And genuinely moe, as opposed to “loli boobies!” moe. :)

 Nabari no Ou is headed towards its climax as we reach Vol. 12, and yet is still sadly known as “that other ninja manga.”

-MELINDA: “Sadly” really is the word here.
+MJ: “Sadly” really is the word here.
 Nabari no Ou is so much more interesting than the much bigger ninja manga.
 I wish it was getting more attention in the manga blogosphere.